dirkmoors/pyejabberd/README.rst

 1. Parameter ``{admin, True}`` (``'admin': True``) must be added to all admin command calls.

-2. New configuration paramter ``commands_admin_access`` must specify which access group can execute admin commands.
+2. New configuration parameter ``commands_admin_access`` must specify which access group can execute admin commands.

 3. Some of the commands have different arguments.